The Scriptology Way

 Screenwriting courses typically

 start with lots of screenwriting theory from a lecturer at the front of the room(particularlythe 3 act structure which has been elevated from tool to gospel).
-After which you are expected to be able to go away and write.
+After which you are expected to be able to write.

 Screenwriting is a craft and the best way to develop skill in a craft is to practice it, you need to be allowed to explore, play and experiment with hands-on exercises.